 Different vape devices and kits access Temperature Control mode differently, yet the process is largely the same.
 First off, attach your tank or rebuildable atomiser to your device.
 Then check that the wattage output of your device is within the defined limits of what your coil can handle, this is usually written on tank coils.
 If not then refer to the manufacturer’s user manual or website.

 Switch over to Temperature Control mode, whether this be navigated through the menu system or a specific button, and pick the correct wire type (SS, Ni or TI).
 Set your temperature limit, which should be decided by taking into account wire type and your wattage output.
 One of the most frequently asked questions is what is the best temperature to TC vape at.
 We recommend you start at a lower temperature and vape a few times to decide whether you need to go any higher.
-The most common temperature range is between 200°C - 250°C, but again research is never to be underestimated so do your homework.
-You probably won’t get it spot on first time round, but it’s worth having a few trials and persisting.
+The most common temperature range is between 200°C - 250°C, but again research is never to be underestimated - so do your homework.
+You probably won’t get it spot on the first time round and it’s worth having a few tries.

-On the other hand, Temperature Control can be a bit complex to grasp, which is one of the main reasons we only recommend to advanced users.
-Likewise, although there are plenty of mods which incorporate TC mode, there are plenty of vape mods which do not so it’s always best to check beforehand whether your device employs this.
-As previously mentioned, only certain coil types ((SS, Ni or TI) are compatible with TC mode, so it can be rather limiting.
+On the other hand, Temperature Control can be a bit complex to grasp, which is one of the main reasons we only recommend to advanced vapers.
+Likewise, although there are plenty of mods which incorporate TC mode, there are plenty of vape mods which do not so it’s always best to check beforehand.
+As previously mentioned, only certain coil types (SS, Ni or Ti) are compatible with TC mode, so access to compatible coils can sometimes be limited.

 We hope that this guide has helped you understand the basics of Temperature Control vaping and we recommend you use it as part of your larger research.
 There are many variables that can affect Temperature Control; from device types and coil wire to temperature, which all need to be prepared for with knowledge and safety a vital component in the process.
 Once again, always follow the guidance set out by manufacturers and suppliers, before attempting to use Temperature Control mode.